harshal-pathak/Python-Convert-Speech-to-text-and-text-to-Speech/README.md

 # Python Speech Recognition module:

-pip install speechrecognition\n
+pip install speechrecognition

-pip install pyaudio\n
+pip install pyaudio

 # Python pyttsx3 module:

-pip install pyttsx3\n
+pip install pyttsx3

 Speech Input Using a Microphone and Translation of Speech to Text

 Allow Adjusting for Ambient Noise: Since the surrounding noise varies, we must allow the program a second or too to adjust the energy threshold of recording so it is adjusted according to the external noise level.